Rio de Janeiro declares health system emergency as Olympics loom

-RIO DE JANEIRO (Reuters) - The governor of Rio de Janeiro declared a state of emergency late on Wednesday as a budget shortfall caused chaos in the state’s healthcare system only eight months before the city of Rio is due to host the 2016 Olympic Games.
+RIO DE JANEIRO, Dec 24 (Reuters) - The governor of Rio de Janeiro declared a state of emergency late on Wednesday as a budget shortfall caused chaos in the state’s healthcare system only eight months before the city of Rio is due to host the 2016 Olympic Games.

 The declaration comes as hospitals, emergency rooms and health clinics cut services or closed units throughout the state as money ran out for equipment, supplies and salaries.